devopsengineerDan/Daniel_project/Backup.md

                                                🧨 KIND

 ====================================================================================================================================

-       🚀 MAN    ---> SPIRIT THAT WANTS TO CONQUER/GAIN ALL
-       🚀 WOMAN  ---> SPIRIT THAT WANTS TO LOVE/GIVE ALL
+       🚀 MAN    -TIME, MATTER   ---> SPIRIT THAT WANTS TO CONQUER/GAIN ALL 🚀 WOMAN  -SPACE          ---> SPIRIT THAT WANTS TO LOVE/GIVE ALL
        ------------------------------------------------
-       🚀 MEANINGFUL TIME AND SPACE
+       🚀 MEANINGFUL TIME,SPACE && MATTER
-       🚀 MEANINGLESS TIME AND SPACE
+       🚀 MEANINGLESS TIME,SPACE && MATTER

        ✅✅✅ CIVILIZATION ✅✅✅